-- Encourage your student to visit the Health Center and learn what services are offered to them
+- Encourage your student to visit Hollins Health and Counseling to learn what services are offered.

 - Encourage them to talk with someone if you feel that they are having difficulty with the transition of leaving home and starting a new adventure.

-- Encourage your student to take advantage of services provided such as nutritional counseling; flu vaccines; free literature and someone to listen.
+- Encourage your student to take advantage of services provided such as counseling, flu vaccines, free literature, workshops and groups.

-- Make your student is aware all information in their health record is confidential and that no one can access it without their written permission.
+- Make sure your student is aware that all information in their health record is confidential and that no one can access it without their written permission.

 What if my student needs a higher level of care?

-- Make sure that they know their health history (allergies; present medications; and family history)
+- Make sure your student knows their health history (allergies, current medications, and family history).

-- Know if your student is evaluated in our health center and if a higher level of care is needed, staff will make sure your student is referred to the appropriate place.
+- If your student is evaluated in our health center and a higher level of care is needed, staff will make an appropriate referral.

-- Each student with special needs is welcomed to speak with staff in Health & Counseling Services to discuss their need and how they can be accommodated.
+- Each student with special needs is welcome to speak with staff in Health and Counseling Services to discuss needs and how they can be accommodated.